CptChiler/rawDIAtect/README.md

 ## Installation

-Copy the file ``rawDIAtect.R`` anywhere on your computer an run it with RStudio.
+Copy the repo folder ``/rawDIAtect`` including the script ``rawDIAtect.R`` (*you can make a shortcut of the script on the desktop*) anywhere on your computer an run it with RStudio.
 Best read setup before first run.
 > Run Source or Ctrl+Shift+S

  or the inside the bash by